Aviation Science Courses

 This course provides a student with the fundamental concepts necessary to successfully

-complete the FAA Private Pilot Knowledge Exam.
-Subject areas included in this course
+complete an FAA Pre-solo Written Exam.
+Subject areas in this course include the following:

-are: theory of flight, basic aerodynamics principles, single-engine land airplane,
+theory of flight, basic aircraft systems, aerodynamics principles, communications,

 PR: Students must be eligible to enroll in ENG 123 and a 100-level Math course